mattmaynes2/aria/reports/final/1-Introduction/2-Accomplishments.md

 ##### Device Displayed in User Interface {-}

 All devices that have been discovered in the system are visible from the user interface.
-A web application allows the user to observe current devcies states.
+A web application allows the user to observe current devices states.
 Some basic metadata including name, manufacturer and protocol is also displayed to the user.

 ##### Device Controlled through User Interface {-}